The Complete Guide to

 Should the rice be oily or dry?

 Glistening, not dripping.
-Good chicken rice is cooked in stock with chicken fat (or shallot oil), and each grain should have a light sheen.
-Bone-dry rice means the stall skipped the fat — the defining step that makes chicken rice chicken rice.
-But it should never be greasy enough to leave a pool on the plate.
+Each grain should have a light sheen from the chicken fat or shallot oil it was cooked in.
+If the rice is bone-dry, the stall skipped the fat, which is the step that makes chicken rice chicken rice.
+But it should not be so greasy that oil pools on the plate.

 Can you order half steamed, half roasted?